What Does a Healthcare Analyst Do?

 Healthcare Analyst Job Description

-As a healthcare analyst, your main responsibility is to research and evaluate information from a business perspective, collecting clinical data from multiple sources and identifying the trends you find.
+As a data scientist in healthcare informatics, your main responsibility is to research and evaluate health data and health information from a business perspective, collecting clinical data from multiple sources and identifying the trends you find.

-Beyond the necessary analytical skills, a big part of the healthcare analyst job description is communicating with other people in the industry—meaning an ideal candidate in the field is self-motivated and works independently, but also feels comfortable in a group setting.
+Beyond the necessary analytical skills required in the healthcare system, a big part of the healthcare analyst job description is communicating with other people in the industry—meaning an ideal candidate in the field is self-motivated and works independently, but also feels comfortable in a group setting.

 Skills and Traits

-In order to decide if the healthcare analyst career path suits you, it’s worth looking at types of people that find success in this line of work.
+In order to decide if the healthcare analyst career path suits you, it's worth looking at types of people that find success in the health informatics and data science line of work.
 While some people prefer to be working in an office alone, and others prefer to be talking to large groups and assigning everyone tasks, a healthcare data analyst has to be proficient at both.

-Overall, this job is a great fit for people who associate themselves with the following skills and traits:
+Overall, this job that accounts for a healthcare organization's big data collection may be a great fit for people who associate themselves with the following skills and traits:

 - Good time-management